lcpojr/barbershop-api/docs/oauth_guide.md

 To use oauth you will need to create an application config.
 You can create in django admin or using the enpoint (Only in develop).

+**You will create an user before to create the application**

+## Creating a superuser

+To create a superuser you will need to do:

+- Run the server with `docker-compose up -d`;
+- Use `python manage.py create_superuser`;
+- Type the data requested;
+- Login on django admin;

 ## Creating by admin

 To create an application using admin we should have a superuser account.